gvwilson/thirdbit/src/fiction/iffy/index.md

 "Sure," Iffy said,
 feeling a knot in her chest to match the one in her stomach.
 She stood up and hugged Aunt Naggie from behind.
-"You know I won't leave you, aye?"
+"You know I love you, aye?"

 Her foster mother's shoulders slumped slightly.
 She moved the frying pan off the induction loop